Moshe Kam: Initiatives at the New Jersey Institute of Technology

-Kam initiated the effort to create a large industrial-grade Makerspace at NJIT.
-The initiative was supported by the New Jersey legislature.
+Kam initiated the effort to create a large industrial-grade makerspace at NJIT.
+The New Jersey legislature supported the initiative.
 The first stage of the Makerspace (9,500 square feet) was opened in early 2018.
 It is the largest facility of its kind in New Jersey.
-Among other functions, the Makerspace offers equipment and devices for 3D printing, additive manufacturing, material cutting and shaping, metrology, visualization, computing, emulation, and simulation.
-During the COVID-19 pandemic, the NJIT Makerspace was converted to a production facility, manufacturing reusable and washable face shields for medical personnel and first responders,.
+Among other functions, the makerspace offers equipment and devices for 3D printing, additive manufacturing, material cutting and shaping, metrology, visualization, computing, emulation, and simulation.
+During the COVID-19 pandemic, the NJIT Makerspace was converted to a production facility, manufacturing reusable and washable face shields for medical personnel and first responders.

 Kam developed the plans for NJIT's School of Applied Engineering and Technology, which was inaugurated in 2018.

 As part of the 2019 celebrations of the Centennial of the Newark College of Engineering (NCE, established 1919), Kam initiated the "NCE 100" Hall of Fame, whose inductees include, among others, Pierre Ramond, Ellen M. Pawlikowski and Gerard J. Foschini.